SteveDunn/Vogen/README.md

 The easiest way is to debug the SnapshotTests.
 Put a breakpoint in the code, and then just debug a test somewhere.

 To debug an analyzer, select or write a test in the AnalyzerTests.
 There are tests that exercise the various analyzers and code-fixers.

+### How do I run the tests that actually use the source generator?

+It is difficult to run tests that _use_ the source generator in the same project **as** the source generator, so there is a separate solution for this.
+It's called `Consumers.sln`.
+What happens is that `build.ps1` builds the generator, runs the tests, and creates the NuGet package _in a private local folder_.
+The package is version `999.9.xxx` and the consumer references the latest version.
+The consumer can then really use the source generator, just like anything else.

+> Note: if you don't want to run the lengthy snapshot tests when building the local nuget package, run `.\Build.ps1 -v "minimal" -skiptests $true`

 ### Can I get it to throw my own exception?